 In your first year you will study modules that cover work in the conservation studio, stained glass conservation and its history, and the wider cultural context of conservation.
 You'll also look at issues and the role of policy in cultural heritage at an international level.
 In your work in the conservation studio you'll gain knowledge of glass technology, production techniques of stained glass, conservation technology and you'll reproduce historical techniques in practice.
 You'll study the relationship of stained glass to architectural settings and explore the issues raised by the medium of stained glass.

-Your full-time 16-week placement spread over the Summer Term and part of the summer vacation will take place in a leading conservation studio or heritage institution.
-After the placement finishes you'll use the rest of the summer to complete a placement report and log which will be of equal weighting to the dissertation in Year 2.
+Your full-time 12-week placement will take place in a leading conservation studio or heritage institution.
+After the placement finishes you'll complete a placement report and log which will be of equal weighting to the dissertation in Year 2.

 In your second year you'll study the principles, concepts and philosophy of cultural heritage management and conservation and you'll explore the importance of studying stained glass in the context of a major monument.
 You'll manage and implement a stained glass conservation project and address the latest developments in the field of glass painting conservation as part of a seminar module.
 You'll prepare for your dissertation with a practical workshop-based module which will enable you to design your own research project.